 Using toothpaste for acne?
 The first time someone suggested this to me, I thought they were delirious!
 Admitted that toothpaste (and the brushing it is involved in) can keep our mouth healthy, but the skin?

-After I tried it out, I was finally convinced that I had found my God send a solution to acne treatments.
+After I tried it out, I was finally convinced that I had found my God send solution to acne.
 No sticky creams to keep on all night, and no worrying about scars.
-Toothpaste on pimple was my savior!
-But was it?
-Here are a few pros and cons of doing the toothpaste for acne trick.
+Toothpaste on acne was my savior!
+But was it really?
+Here are a few pros and cons of doing the toothpaste acne trick.

-- Firstly toothpaste works well (for most) as a spot treatment for acne spot.
+- Firstly toothpaste works well (for most) as a spot treatment for acne.
 The triclosan in the toothpaste dries up the oil and kills the bacteria, causing the inflammation of the skin to reduce.